alessandrosp/multi_view_network/README.md

 # >>> [1, 1, 1]
 ```

-Adding 0-filled vectors to the documents have no effect on the output and training performance of the MVN, and it's thus the recommended way to make sure all embedded_documents have same length.
+Adding 0-filled vectors to the documents has no effect on the output and training performance of the MVN, and it's thus the recommended way to make sure all embedded_documents have the same length.